Text by CLOT Magazine

 Sofía Crespo is an artist working with a huge interest in biology-inspired technologies.
-One of her main focuses is the way organic life uses artificial mechanisms to simulate itself and evolve, this implying the idea that technologies are a biased product.
-Neural Zoo (video) is an exploration through AI and neural networks of the ways creativity works: the recombination of known elements into novel ones.
+One of her main focuses is how organic life uses artificial mechanisms to simulate itself and evolve, implying that technologies are a biased product.
+Neural Zoo (video) is an exploration of how creativity works through AI and neural networks: the recombination of known elements into novel ones.
 Routines in an artificial neural network become responsible for authorship and the human artist (with non-artificial neurons) acts as the muse.
 Can art be reduced to the remapping of data absorbed through sensory processes?

-Broshuda’s music incorporates elements of sound art, electroacoustic techniques, chopped spoken word dissections and field recorded material, as well as more rhythmically oriented and noise-heavy excursions, cross-pollinating a wide textural range of influences.
-Pursuing a strong Fluxus inspired interdisciplinary ethos in his artistic output, the same attitude is applied to his audio works, resulting in detailed sketches which at the same time show and disguise their inner logic while transporting a diverse range of carefully distilled feelings and emotions.
+Broshuda’s music incorporates elements of sound art, electroacoustic techniques, chopped spoken word dissections and field-recorded material, and more rhythmically oriented and noise-heavy excursions, cross-pollinating a wide textural range of influences, pursuing a strong Fluxus-inspired interdisciplinary ethos in his artistic output.
+The same attitude is applied to his audio works, resulting in detailed sketches which at the same time, show and disguise their inner logic while transporting a diverse range of carefully distilled feelings and emotions.
 His performance at Dynamic Nodes will feature excerpts from an ongoing collaboration with Polish Video artist Wiktor Podgórski which is forthcoming on Where to Now?

-Jacobo García López de Araujo is a tireless record collector, DJ, programmer, promoter and cultural innovator he’s been active in the scene for the last eight years, and well known for his cultural agitation activities around the city of Madrid.
+Jacobo García López de Araujo is a tireless record collector, DJ, programmer, promoter and cultural innovator.
+He’s been active in the scene for the last eight years and well known for his cultural agitation activities around the city of Madrid.
 His latest project moves to the net: Lush Fades is a series of mixes revolving a concept: animal sounds in records, erotism, a poem, etc. Each mix is accompanied by illustrations and original texts from local artists.
-He also is part of Self Care a new collective running cultural events in Madrid.
-For Dynamic Nodes, Jacobo will dig his collection for a cosmic ambient DJ set inspired by the event’s theme (with the likes of Geoffrey Chandler, Jon Hasell, Brian Eno, Michel Huygen…)
+He also is part of Self Care, a new collective running cultural events in Madrid.
+For Dynamic Nodes, Jacobo will dig his collection for a cosmic ambient DJ set inspired by the event’s theme (with the likes of Geoffrey Chandler, Jon Hasell, Brian Eno, and Michel Huygen…)